Female education in STEM: School level

-Qualified teachers with specialization in STEM can positively influence girls’ performance and engagement with STEM education and their interest in pursuing STEM careers.
+Qualified teachers with specialisation in STEM can positively influence girls' performance and engagement with STEM education and their interest in pursuing STEM careers.
 Female STEM teachers often have stronger benefits for girls, possibly by acting as role models and by helping to dispel stereotypes about sex-based STEM ability.
-Teachers’ beliefs, attitudes, behaviors and interactions with students, as well as Curricula and learning materials, can all play a role as well.
-Opportunities for real-life experiences with STEM, including hands-on practice, apprenticeships, career counseling and mentoring can expand girls’ understanding of STEM studies and professions and maintain interest.
-Assessment processes and tools that are gender-biased or include gender stereotypes may negatively affect girls’ performance in STEM.
-Girls’ learning outcomes in STEM can also be compromised by psychological factors such as mathematics or test anxiety.
+Teachers' beliefs, attitudes, behaviours, and interactions with students, as well as curricula and learning materials, can all play a role as well.
+Opportunities for real-life experiences with STEM, including hands-on practice, apprenticeships, career counselling, and mentoring can expand girls' understanding of STEM studies and professions and maintain interest.
+Assessment processes and tools that are gender-biased or include gender stereotypes may negatively affect girls' performance in STEM.
+Girls' learning outcomes in STEM can also be compromised by psychological factors such as mathematics or test anxiety.

 The confidence of a female teacher in STEM subjects also has a strong impact on how well female students will perform in those subjects in the elementary school classroom.
 For example, female elementary teachers with anxiety around math will negatively affect the achievement of their female students in math.
-Correlations have been found between gender bias in female elementary students and their achievement in math.
-Those who had lower achievement over time have also been found to believe that boys are inherently better at math than girls.
+Correlations have been found between gender bias in female elementary students and their achievement in mathematics.
+Those who had lower achievement over time have also been found to believe that boys are inherently better at mathematics than girls.

 Societal level

 Cultural and social norms influence girls’ perceptions about their abilities, roles in society and career and life aspirations.
-The degree of gender equality in wider society influences girls’ participation and performance in STEM.
+The degree of gender equality in wider society influences girls' participation and performance in STEM.
+To inspire and create an environment that is welcoming to girls, it is important to encourage them to pursue STEM areas from an early age in their education.
 In countries with greater gender equality, girls tend to have more positive attitudes and confidence about mathematics, and the gender gap in achievement in the subject is smaller.
 Additionally, in some countries there were more women receiving computer science degrees than men.
 That was primarily because a computer science degree was seen as indoor work.
 When the job title was adjusted to sound less masculine and more geared towards relationship building, females appeared to be more likely to enter the STEM field.
-Gender stereotypes portrayed in the media are internalized by children and adults and affect the way they view themselves and others.
+Gender stereotypes portrayed in the media are internalised by children and adults and affect the way they view themselves and others.
 Media can perpetuate or challenge gender stereotypes about STEM abilities and careers.